Easy to Make Veggie Enchiladas

 Spray a casserole dish with nonstick spray.

-Layout a tortilla and add a heaping 1/4 cup of the black bean mixture to the center.
+Place a tortilla on a work surface and add a heaping 1/4 cup of the black bean mixture to the center.
 Roll the shell up and add it to the dish seam side down.

 Repeat with the remaining ingredients until you have 6 enchiladas.